 That’s why you can use quizzes to capture emails.

 Granted, those are lofty goals for most of us.
-But the proof is there: quizzes will help you generate leads.
+But the proof is there: quizzes will help you build your email list.

-HubSpot (of course) does this exact thing.
-They take all their best gated resources and put them in one place:
+We (of course!) do this exact thing.
+We take all our best gated resources and put them in one place:

-Visitor Ease: The library is appealing because you don’t have to waste time searching for resources.
+The idea of having a resource library is appealing because you don’t have to waste time searching for resources.
 Everything you need is in one spot.

 So this page disguised as a one-stop-shop for every marketing resource is, in reality, a repository for every list-building opportunity they’ve got.